Event

 A merchant of record is your entire payments infrastructure, in one platform.
 This makes tracking how much managing payments and billing is costing your business much easier.
 You’ll have one set of fees, from one provider.

-While the fees for an MoR might seem marginally more expensive at first glance, it incorporates everything from payment processing and subscription management, to sales tax compliance, to fraud and chargeback protection – all of which you would otherwise be paying for individually and the cost increases rapidly as you grow and generate more revenue
+While the fees for an MoR might seem marginally more expensive at first glance, it incorporates everything from payments and subscription management, to tax compliance, to fraud and chargeback protection. – all of which you would otherwise be paying for individually and the cost increases rapidly as you grow and generate more revenue

 Tailwind Labs CEO Adam Wathan was keen to run his business using an MoR to offer him and the team relief from sales tax liabilities and reduce the admin burden of bookkeeping.
 On costs, he said: